There are waiting time targets for the diagnosis and treatment of cancer in the different UK nations.

-In an ideal world, people would start treatment within a month of being diagnosed.
-Waiting time targets have been set by the health services in England, Wales, Scotland and Northern Ireland.
-The current targets are:
+In an ideal world, people would start treatment within a month of diagnosis.
+There are waiting time targets to start treatment.

 - no more than 2 months (62 days) wait between the date the hospital receives an urgent referral for suspected cancer and the start of treatment

 - no more than 31 days wait between the meeting at which you and your doctor agree the treatment plan and the start of treatment